Skip to main content

 Original Medicare usually does not cover absorbent incontinence products

-Medicare’s official page on incontinence supplies and adult diapers says these items are not covered under Original Medicare and that you pay the full cost for non-covered products.
-That includes the absorbent products families most often mean when they say they need help: briefs, pads, pull-ups, liners, and similar personal care items.
+On its page for incontinence supplies and adult diapers, Medicare says Original Medicare does not cover these items and that you pay 100% for non-covered items and services.
+That includes the absorbent products families most often mean when they ask for help: briefs, pads, pull-ups, liners, and similar personal care items.

 What Medicare may cover instead